stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 * [`hastache`](https://hackage.haskell.org/package/hastache) is the oldest
   (first released in 2011) and now deprecated library in this list.
-Those who used the library will probably agree that it has not the clearest API where a lot of wrapping is necessary and dictionaries are represented as wrapped functions.
+Those who used the library will probably agree that it doesn't have the clearest API where a lot of wrapping is necessary and dictionaries are represented as wrapped functions.
 Generics can be used to alleviate the situation, using yet another wrapper called `mkGenericContext`.